 Unfortunately for me I have not visited either of these wineries, but I hear Purple Hen Winery is particularly family friendly providing toys for the kids to play with whilst the parents enjoy wine and cheese tasting.

-Surfing is a popular past time around Phillip Island and you will spot various learn to surf schools.
+Surfing is a popular pastime around Phillip Island and you will spot various learn to surf schools.